semantic-release/github/README.md

 #### successCommentCondition

-The message for the issue comments is generated with [Lodash template](https://lodash.com/docs#template).
+A [Lodash template](https://lodash.com/docs#template) string that should evaluate to a truthy or falsy variable.
 The following variables are available:

 | Parameter     | Description                                                                                                                                                    |
 | ------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------- |